 As you may have heard in the news, the situation is deteriorating in Haiti.
-In the past 2 months roadblocks and violent protests spreading throughout the country have made access to food, clean water, and health extremely difficult.
+In the past two months, roadblocks and violent protests spreading throughout the country have made access to food, clean water, and health extremely difficult.
 Many schools, especially in the larger towns and cities, have not yet had one day of classes this school year.
-It is difficult for the hospitals to keep providing care to the needy.
+It is difficult for hospitals to keep providing care to the needy.

 Most of the time we do not see ourselves as God sees us, even when God Himself tells us in Matthew 5:14 what we are for the world: the light.
 By this word, Jesus judges us worthy to represent Him.

 Light is defined as this extraordinary phenomenon that illuminates the world and makes it visible; it is a source of life and security.
 Indeed, as God’s beloved children, we have received the light that makes us capable of great and beautiful things for those around us, for our family, and even for people living far away.